-7.20 Safe Haskell
+7.23 Safe Haskell

 Safe Haskell is an extension to the Haskell language that is implemented in GHC as of version 7.2.
 It allows for unsafe code to be securely included in a trusted code base by restricting the features of GHC Haskell the code is allowed to use.
 Put simply, it makes the types of programs trustable.
-Safe Haskell itself is aimed to be as minimal as possible while still providing strong enough guarantees about compiled Haskell code for more advance secure systems to be built on top of it.
-These include techniques such as information flow control security or encrypted computations.
+Safe Haskell is aimed to be as minimal as possible while still providing strong enough guarantees about compiled Haskell code for more advance secure systems to be built on top of it.